altruios/namshubettulpa/public/namshubettuple/inside-the-unknown.md

 ~This hallway was missing those old-timey lamps.~
 ~and the corners held shadows.~
 ~Shadows thick enough to stick to you.~
-“The number 132, it’s on our right,”
+"The number 132, it’s on our right,"
 *the man said, inspecting his clipboard.*
 *The captain walked out at a brisk pace - urgent.*
 *She took out a golden pocket watch from her breast pocket.*
 *Then inspected it breifly before neatly tucking it away.*
-“Come now, we need to hurry - you’ll slip back soon if you don’t move” “Slip back?”
+"Come now, we need to hurry - you’ll slip back soon if you don’t move" "Slip back?"
 *Martha asked as she stepped in line slightly behind the captain.*
-*the man with the clipboard gave a slight cough and spoke up* “She means back to your dream - you’re still dreaming... sort of... more like we’re dreaming for you... with you...”
+*the man with the clipboard gave a slight cough and spoke up* "She means back to your dream - you’re still dreaming... sort of... more like we’re dreaming for you... with you..."
 *The captain raised her hand, and the man fell silent.*
-“Details like that aren’t important - where we are, where this ship is... isn’t your concern - don’t try to find us, we’ll find you” *Martha turned to the man with the clipboard, * “what’s your name?”
+"Details like that aren’t important - where we are, where this ship is... isn’t your concern - don’t try to find us, we’ll find you" *Martha turned to the man with the clipboard, * "what’s your name?"
 *He pushed his glasses back up to his nose.*
-“Gerald Whitewater, nice to meet you”
+"Gerald Whitewater, nice to meet you"
 *he shook her hand.*
 *Abruptly the captain stopped, and faced to her right.*
-~Below her was a golden placard inlaid into the floor, reading CXXXII.~ “Alright - here it is.”
+~Below her was a golden placard inlaid into the floor, reading CXXXII.~ "Alright - here it is."
 *She stepped to the side and Martha got a good look.*
 ~it was near sunset through the portal.~
 ~it showed a picture of a single moment.~
 ~monks were about - some in the middle of gardening - some walking.~ ~one was stacking hay next to a tower.~
-~The color emanating from the portal was a deep orange, it matched the sunset.~ “We’ll be watching - and pull you out if things go south... more south than they should, that is.”
+~The color emanating from the portal was a deep orange, it matched the sunset.~ "We’ll be watching - and pull you out if things go south... more south than they should, that is."
 ~A kind of heat radiated from the portal, it prickeled her skin.~ ~she could feel it in exacting detail - this dream was more than surreal.~ ~it felt like she was just about there.~
-“In you go, before you slip”
+"In you go, before you slip"
 *the captain said as she pushed Martha through the portal.*
 *Martha stumbled at the edge falling in face first.*
 ~The rush of heat was overwhelming - and then: there she was and time moved normally.~